omahajs/generator-omaha/README.md

 Typical Workflows
 -----------------
-> After scaffolding a new project with `yo techtonic` ...
+> After scaffolding a new project with `yo omaha` ...

 - Serve live-reload enabled app with companion RESTful API using `npm start`, then...
   - :lipstick: see your style updates and code changes in the browser with a second terminal running `grunt styling`